TheJetPuff/ThinkpadT14sGen1Hackintosh/README.md

 ---

-Feel free to fork, tweak, and use — but please don’t resell or redistribute as a prebuilt package.
+Feel free to fork, tweak, and use!